Charitable status and tax benefits (UK)

 Katharine Salmon (French and Italian 1995) looks back to the "sunny day in December" when she first fell in love with Leeds during an open day.
 She talks about how this was the start of a connection to Leeds, and about why she supports students both now, and in her Will.

 Why I have chosen to leave a legacy to Leeds

 Filmed during a return visit to the campus from his home in the US, Peter Cheney (Bacteriology and Biochemistry 1969) explains how his time at the University of Leeds was a foundation for his life - and how this led him to support the work of the institution, and to pledge a bequest to the University in his Will.

 Against a backdrop of old and new footage of the campus, Brotherton Circle member Peter Blackburn (Philosophy and French 1962) and Eleanor Green (Medicine 2018), whose scholarship was funded through a legacy, discuss the impact which legacies have had on successive generations at the University of Leeds.

 Making a World of Difference

-CLICK ON A LINK BELOW TO READ MORE ABOUT THE IMPACT OF THE CAMPAIGN
+CLICK ON A LINK BELOW TO READ MORE ABOUT THE IMPACT OF LEGACIES TO THE UNIVERSITY OF LEEDS

 Dr Moses Batwala – legacy pledger